T-Miller0/career-path/README.md

 As a User
 I would like to know the three most demand skills for the role

-As a user I would like to see the discriptions for those particular skills
+As a user
+I would like to see the discriptions for those particular skills

+As a users
+I would like to know what the rest of the desired area

+As a user
+I would like to see the details of my long-term goal

 ## Getting Started